By Dr. Mercola

 The major salivary enzyme is amylase.
 It is used to break down amylase, which is just a tree of glucose molecules.
 What is a slice of bread?
 A slice of sugar.
 Does it have anything else good about it?
 Virtually nothing.

-Somebody e-mailed me who had decided to do a little research.
+Somebody e-mailed me, one who had decided to do a little research.
 And there are over 50 essential nutrients to the human body.
 You know you need to breathe oxygen.
 It gives us life and it kills us.
 It's the same thing with glucose.
 Certain tissues require some glucose.
 We wouldn't be here if there were no glucose, it gives us life and it kills us.
 We know that we have essential amino acids and we have essential fatty acids.
-They are essential for life, we better take them in as building blocks or we die.
+They are essential for life; we better take them in as building blocks or we die.

 So this person took all the essential nutrients that are known to man and plugged them into a computer data bank, and he asked the computer what are the top 10 foods that contain each nutrient that is required by the human body.
 Each of the 53 or 54, depending on who you talk to, essential nutrients that there are were plugged in, and did you know that grains did not come up in the top ten on any one?